katcipis/katcipis.github.io/_drafts/restless-restfull.md

-As I evolve my ideas over time do not confuse that with me being sure of anything, I'm still not sure of shit until now, the only thing I'm sure is that going back is not a good idea, but where would be forward is another history.
+As I evolve my ideas over time do not confuse that with me being sure of anything, I'm still not sure of shit until now, the only thing I'm sure is that repeating the same mistakes is not a good idea, but how to make new ones is another history.

 I decided to write this because I think it is a very important topic (duh, obviously or I would be an idiot for wasting time no ? =P).
 Not REST of RESTfull, but defining good API's on a distributed system.
-Having good abstractions and a good environment are essencial to build a truly scalable distributed system.
+Having good abstractions and a good environment are essential to build a truly scalable distributed system.
 Not only scalable on the sense of supporting millions of users, but cognitively scalable, a system that very limited humans beings can understand.
 An example